rtuszik/discogsdash/README.md

 **Data Persistence:**

-Your collection data (SQLite database) is stored in a Docker volume named `discogsdash-data`.
-This ensures your data persists even if you stop, remove, or update the container.
+Your collection data is stored in PostgreSQL with a Docker volume named `postgres-data`.
+This ensures your data persists even if you stop, remove, or update the containers.

 ## Tech Stack